What is the Québec Pension Plan?

 - Following your death, your spouse will receive an amount equal to the average earnings recorded under your name.

-- The months for which you received an unreduced income replacement indemnity from the Commission de la santé et de la sécurité du travail (CSST) can be excluded from your contributory period.
+unreduced income replacementindemnity from the Commission des normes, de l'équité, de la santé et de la sécurité du travail (CNESST)

 The Québec Pension Plan will always be there for you

-The Plan has a reserve to deal with situations and unexpected events specific to our society, such as aging of the population and economic fluctuations.
+The Plan has a reserve to deal with situations and unexpected events specific to our society, such as the aging population and economic fluctuations.

 Retraite Québec closely watches the Plan

 every 3 years to determine the Plan's ability to deal with its future financial obligations.